-We know, life gets hectic, and it can be easy to forget an appointment or deadline.
-But, it’s best not to forget to file your taxes on time.
-To help you remember, check out why it’s important to file your taxes on, or before the April 30 tax deadline.
+We know, life gets hectic, and it can be easy to forget an appointment or deadline here and there, but, it’s best not to forget to file your taxes on time, especially considering that the Canada Revenue Agency (CRA) gives you a whole year to prepare.

 - 5% of the balance owing as late filing penalty